Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Hamiltonian-Induced Hilbert Space Structure

 One of the crucial steps of our analysis is identifying and resolving all possible symmetries present in the set of Hamiltonians described above.
 Such symmetry reductions help us access larger system sizes and reveal the true behavior of the spectral characteristics.
 Below, we list all of them.\\

-(a) {\bf \it Translational symmetry}: With periodic boundary conditions, all the Hamiltonians $\{H^{\mathcal{N}(k)}, H^{\text{QGL}}, H^{\text{Pert}}_{\text{PPXPP}}\}$ exhibit translation symmetry.
+(a) {\bf \it Translational symmetry}: With periodic boundary conditions, all the Hamiltonians $\{H^{\mathcal{N}(k)}, H^{\text{QGL}}, H^{\text{Pert}}_{\text{PPXPP}}(k)\}$ exhibit translation symmetry.
 Let $\hat{\mathcal{T}}$ be the translation operator which shifts the $i$'th site to the $(i+1)$'th site.
 This operator commutes with all the Hamiltonians.
 The eigenvalue of this operator is $e^{ik}$, where $k$ is the momentum of that eigenstate.
-In our case, we primarily focus on the translationally invariant zero-momentum ($k=0$) subspace. \\
+In our case, we primarily focus on the translationally invariant zero-momentum ($k=0$) subspace.
+However, as shown in Appendix \ref{sec_k_other}, choosing subspaces other than $k=0$ does not significantly affect the results, provided that the Hilbert space dimension remains comparable.\\

 (b) {\bf \it Inversion symmetry}: All the Hamiltonians commute with the inversion operator, which performs an inversion about the midpoint of the spin chain.
 If we denote the inversion operator as \(\hat{\mathcal{I}}\), its effect on site \(i\) can be expressed as: \(i \rightarrow L - i + 1\).
 When the operator is applied twice, it returns the state to its original configuration.
 Consequently, \(\hat{\mathcal{I}}\) has eigenvalues of \(\pm 1\).
 This leads to the formation of two sectors: the inversion-symmetric sector with \(\mathcal{I} = +1\) and the inversion-antisymmetric sector with \(\mathcal{I} = -1\).\\